Fluting (architecture)

-Purpose
+Especially in stone architecture, fluting distinguishes the column shafts and pilasters visually from plain masonry walls behind.
 Fluting promotes a play of light on a column which helps the column appear more perfectly round than a smooth column.
 As a strong vertical element it also has the visual effect of minimizing any horizontal joints.
 Greek architects viewed rhythm as an important design element.
 As such, fluting was often used on buildings and temples to increase the sense of rhythm.
 It may also be incorporated in columns to make them look thinner, lighter, and more elegant.

-There is debate as to whether fluting was originally used in imitation of ancient woodworking practices, mimicking adze marks on wooden columns made from tree trunks, or whether it was designed to imitate plant forms.
-Either way, it was not invented by the Greeks of the classical period who popularized it, but rather passed down or learned from the Mycenaeans or the Egyptians.

-Maximilian armour, a style of German plate armour, used fluting as a means to imitate the pleated clothing that was fashionable at the time.
-The fluting may also have helped to deflect weapon strikes during a fight, and to increase the structural strength of the plates.